Filtering

-Zixflow supports two distinct formats for filtering: shorthand and verbose.
+Zixflow supports two distinct formats for filtering: shorthand and verbose.- Shorthand Format: Ideal for quick equality checks.

 $and

 There are fourteen comparison operators in total.
-Below are some examples:
+Below are some examples:$eq

 is usually implied but can also be specified explicitly.